4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 ```

 - `pure` for functions: Disallows modification or access of state.
 - `view` for functions: Disallows modification of state.
+Defines 0 Gas usage but will contribute to gas costs if nested within a function that modifies state
 - `payable` for functions: Allows them to receive Ether together with a call.
 - `constant` for state variables: Disallows assignment (except initialization), does not occupy storage slot.
 - `immutable` for state variables: Allows assignment at construction time and is constant when deployed.
 Is stored in code.